kevyncastro/kevyncastro/README.md

 - 🔭 I’m currently working as a Software Engineer @ Zipeli
 - 🌱 I’m currently learning a lot of things
-- 👯 I’m looking to collaborate on open source projects
+- 👯 I’m looking to collaborate on open source projects and freelancing
 - 🤔 I’m looking for help with data science
 - 💬 Ask me about Angular and NgRx
 - 📫 How to reach me: johnkevyncastro@gmail.com